 Create a Traffic Manager profile that directs user traffic based on endpoint priority.

-On the upper-left side of the screen, select Create a resource > Networking > Traffic Manager profile.
+On the upper-left side of the screen, select Create a resource.
+Then search for Traffic Manager profile and select Create.

 In the Create Traffic Manager profile, enter, or select these settings:

 Setting Value Name Enter a unique name for your Traffic Manager profile.
 Routing method Select Priority.
 Subscription Select the subscription you want the traffic manager profile applied to.
 Resource group Select myResourceGroupTM1.
 Location This setting refers to the location of the resource group.
 It has no effect on the Traffic Manager profile that will be deployed globally.

 Add Traffic Manager endpoints

 Add the website in the East US as primary endpoint to route all the user traffic.
 Add the website in West Europe as a failover endpoint.
 When the primary endpoint is unavailable, traffic automatically routes to the failover endpoint.

 In the portal's search bar, enter the Traffic Manager profile name that you created in the preceding section.

 In Traffic Manager profile, in the Settings section, select Endpoints, and then select Add.